Some Internet Explorer users have posted on Microsoft’s support forum about a recovery webpage error.

 6. Reset your network adapter

-- First, press the Windows and X keys at the same time, which will open a menu that includes various shortcuts.
+- First, press the Windows + X keys at the same time, which will open a menu that includes various shortcuts.

 - To open an elevated Command Prompt, press the Ctrl + Shift + Enter keys at the same time.